Please click the links below to find out more information our careers of the day.

 SLT Lead Staff

 Students can ask questions and get support with CVs, help with application form completion for college, collect prospectuses for colleges and apprenticeship providers and research courses for after GCSEs.
 We also aim to run ‘Careers Information Sessions’ occasionally in these sessions, often in partnership with Post-16 providers and increasingly with employer partners and alumni in particular career sectors.
 Sessions are focused on career choices around particular subjects that students may be interested in pursuing after post-16 and post-18 education.
-For more details speak to Mrs Watson or Mr Roberts.
+For more details speak to Mr Chapman.

 We are currently looking to make contact with former students to support our current students with their career planning and act as ‘Career Champions’ at various events and sessions we hold throughout the academic year.
 We are also keen to promote around the academy example of careers alumni of Acklam have moved into, with photographs and biographies.
 If you are a former student and would like to become involved with the Academy as a ‘Career Champion’, or share info for display, please contact us via this email address: firstname.lastname@example.org